gisbi-kim/SC-A-LOAM/README.md

 - The below examples are done under ROS melodic (ubuntu 18) and GTSAM version 4.x.

 ## How to use?
-- First, install the abovementioned dependencies, and follow this lines.
+- First, install the abovementioned dependencies, and follow below lines.
 ```
     mkdir -p ~/catkin_scaloam_ws/src
     cd ~/catkin_scaloam_ws/src